Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 `DocumentModelAdministrationClient` provides operations for:

 - Building custom models to analyze specific fields you specify by labeling your custom documents.
-A `DocumentModel` is returned indicating the document type the model can analyze, the fields it can analyze for each document type, and the estimated accuracy for each field.
+A `DocumentModel` is returned indicating the document type the model can analyze, the fields it can analyze for each document type, and the estimated confidence for each field.
 - Managing models created in your account.
 - Copying a custom model from one Form Recognizer resource to another.
 - Creating a composed model from a collection of existing models.